rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 [decepalign]: https://www.lesswrong.com/posts/zthDPAjh9w6Ytbeks/deceptive-alignment

 [^notnovel]:
-    This isn't a novel set of issues, but I haven't seen a thorough discussion of how these issues interact with various approaches to alignment. _(TODO: maybe this shouldn't be footnote?)_
+    This isn't a novel set of issues, but I haven't seen a thorough discussion of how these issues interact with various approaches to alignment and the strategic implications.

-    Also note that I'm not necessarily claiming that it's difficult to craft an AI with specific intentions or cognition, just that we have no idea how to do so. _(TODO: is this needed?
-Maybe this doesn't clearly get across the idea I am intending?)_
+    Also note that I'm not claiming that it's necessarily difficult to craft an AI with specific intentions or cognition, just that we have no idea how to do so.

 [^stilldangerous]:
     These 'less' dangerous AIs could still plausibly cause